Deep Learning Based Dynamic Environment Reconstruction for Vehicular ISAC Scenarios: Introduction

 Dynamic vehicular scenarios impose stringent requirements on 3D environment reconstruction, demanding both low-cost and high-accuracy solutions.
-However, traditional methods often fail to perform well in dynamic and complex environments, whereas the structural information embedded in ISAC channels opens up new possibilities for accurate and robust reconstruction.
+However, most existing works often fail to perform well in dynamic and complex environments, whereas the structural information embedded in ISAC channels opens up new possibilities for accurate and robust reconstruction.
+Specifically, this paper utilizes ISAC channel information (multi-path parameters: delay, AoA, and EoA) for reconstruction, addressing two core challenges: 1) The difficulty of establishing an explicit mapping from the high-dimensional and abstract ISAC channel characteristics to the dynamic environment.
+2) Overcoming the limitations of existing ISAC methods that rely heavily on simulation or idealized static data, demanding a robust solution for highly dynamic vehicular scenarios.
 To address the aforementioned challenges, this paper proposes a dynamic 3D environment reconstruction method based on ISAC channel, integrated with deep learning.
 The main contributions and innovations of this work are summarized as follows:

 \begin{itemize} \item A deep learning based dynamic environment method is proposed, driven by ISAC channel data.
 This method exploits the physical characteristics of multi-path propagation in sensing channel to recover complete 3D environment point cloud from sparse channel parameters.